MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/backup-restore/backup-restore-operations.md

 ## Issues that affect database restoration between different SQL Server versions

 A SQL Server backup can't be restored to an earlier version of SQL Server than the version at which the backup was created.
 For example, you can't restore a backup that's taken on a SQL Server 2019 instance to a SQL Server 2017 instance.
-If you try to restore a backup, the following error message appears:
+Otherwise, the following error message appears:

 > Error 3169: The database was backed up on a server running version %ls.
 That version is incompatible with this server, which is running version %ls.
 Either restore the database on a server that supports the backup, or use a backup that is compatible with this server.